Benchmarking stabilized and self-stabilized p-virtual element methods with variable coefficients: Equations with variable coefficients

 \subsection{Linear Elasticity problem}

 The VC-VEM is now extended to the linear elasticity problem defined in \eq{linearelasticity_governingeqs}.
-As presented in the previous example, the elasticity space in \eq{VEMspaceLinearElasticity_local} is modified as follows:
+As presented in the previous example, the elasticity space in \eq{VEMspaceLinearElasticity_local} is considered.
+The following polynomial projection $\PiKVC\trialfcnvec_i$ of $\trialfcnvec_i$ ($i=1,...,\spacedim$) is then employed to define the polynomial contribution to the discrete bilinear form: